On the burst-covering radius of binary cyclic codes: Introduction

 Many families of codes have been studied both for the their error-correction capabilities, as well as their covering parameters.
 A partial list of those contains MDS codes, cyclic codes (including BCH, dual BCH, Melas and Zetterberg codes), Reed-Muller codes, and of course, perfect codes (for details, see for example~\cite{MacSlo78,CohHonLitLob97}).

 However, one family of codes is conspicuously missing from this list -- codes for burst errors.
 A $b$-burst error is an error pattern all of whose erroneous symbols are confined to a contiguous block of $b$ positions.
 From an error-correction perspective, such codes are motivated by the existence of bursty channels, that tend to group together erroneous positions.
 Burst-correcting codes have a history of research almost as long as that of error-correcting codes, starting with~\cite{Abr59,Fir59,ElsSho62}.
-Some of these burst-correcting codes are optimal, in the sense that they have the closest possible integer parameters to those dictated by the ball-packing bound, making them almost perfect.
+The burst-correcting capability of cyclic codes was studied in \cite{Matt1980DeterminingTB}, where it was characterized in terms of the shortest feedback shift register generating certain sequences.
+Some cyclic burst-correcting codes are optimal, in the sense that they have the closest possible integer parameters to those dictated by the ball-packing bound, making them almost perfect.
 Among these we mention the cyclic codes of~\cite{AbdMcEOdlTil86,Abd88}, and the cyclic two-dimensional codes of~\cite[Construction A]{SchEtz05}.
 To the best of our knowledge, only one construction of perfect burst-correcting codes is known~\cite{Etz01b}, for binary codes with burst length $b=2$\footnote{There is a subtlety in the definitions of optimal and perfect burst-correcting codes: while optimal codes consider bursts cyclically, perfect codes do not.}.
 These codes are therefore the only known burst-covering codes.

 In this work, we introduce and study \emph{burst-covering codes} for the first time, the natural geometric counterpart to burst-error-correcting codes in the context of covering problems.
 We are not aware of any previous works in the literature addressing this gap.